VictorHom/PomoList/README.md

 #Pomo List

 This is a todo app with a ketch(up).
 You can add your todo tasks to a pomodoro list and start a timer.
-This was you can time your todos and keep you on schedule.
+This way you can time your todos and keep yourself on schedule.

 Screenshots to come later